 With all the outdoorsy things to do in Cranbrook, it’s the sort of place where you can’t help but unwind and reconnect to nature.
 Compared with navigating bustling Banff or stressing to find parking at a Kananaskis trailhead, exploring Cranbrook and its surrounding area actually feels like a vacation.

 But don’t take my word for it.
 Strap on a backpack and try these experiences for yourself.
-Here’s a look at some not to miss activities.
+Here’s a look at some must-do activities.

 Hike Perry Creek Falls